Online Courses

 SPANISH 4 HONORS - GRADES 9-12

-Prerequisites: Minimum A- in each semester of Spanish 3 or a minimum B- in each semester of Spanish 3H.
+Prerequisites: Minimum A in the 1st semester of Spanish 3 or a minimum B in the 1st semester of Spanish 3H.
+Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.

 Spanish 4 H will expand students' language skills and take them on a fascinating cultural journey.
 Through exploring the past, students will come to understand the importance of community, family, and personal relationships.
 They will be immersed in culture—movement, art, music, literature.
 Meeting real people and hearing their stories will allow students to gain new vocabulary, have better command of the language, and understand their role as a global citizen.